 Engage the administrator

 Departmental service-line administrators used to bend over backward to accommodate the requests of their physicians.
 Now, physicians have to bend over backward to accommodate them.
 That’s because these days, admins have their own departmental strategies they’re trying to drive—strategies that are in line with the organization’s overarching goals.
 Employed physicians have to be clinical partners with admins and support their strategies.
 Here’s how you can adjust accordingly:

 Market research focus: Find their strategy

 Your job is to identify their strategies and to make it clear how your product or service can support them.
 To do so, you need to collaborate with administrators up front and ask them.
-Fortunately, admins are remarkably open to market research and meeting with representatives.
+Fortunately, admins are remarkably open to market research and meeting with medical device representatives.

 Marketing focus: Sell them on your strategy